 Monitoring.
 Hospitals monitor the spread of MRSA and educate all staff on the best ways to prevent it.

 Ask all hospital staff to wash their hands before touching you.
 Don’t be afraid to speak up!

-Wash your own hands frequently with soap and water.
-Or use an alcohol-based hand gel.
+Wash your own hands often with soap and warm water, or use an alcohol-based hand gel.
+This is especially important

 Keep cuts and scrapes clean and covered until they heal.